Notebook / Backend / 003

 }

 The key line is log.error("...", req.getRequestURI(), ex).
 Passing the exception as the last argument to any SLF4J method is what triggers stack trace printing.
-Passing it as a formatted argument — log.error("error: {}", ex) — prints only the exception’s toString(), losing the trace entirely.
+Passing it as a formatted argument (log.error("error: {}", ex)) prints only the exception’s toString(), losing the trace entirely.
+This trips people up constantly.
+We have a handler, we’re logging, we think we’re covered, and then a production incident arrives with just NullPointerException in the logs and nothing else to go on.

 Centralized handler: FastAPI